How To Protect WordPress Contact Forms Against SPAM

 #3 - Monitor your WP Activity Logs

-For example, you can filter logs by event name to see spam checks for your forms.
-Use the filter and type spam check, and you'll see entries such as "SPAM Check Fail" and "SPAM Check Fail" for your contact form provider.
+For example, you can filter logs by event name to see silentCAPTCHA (spam) checks for your forms.
+You'll see entries such as silentCAPTCHA Pass or silentCAPTCHA Fail.
 These events show when Shield’s silentCAPTCHA spam protection is checking and handling form submissions.
 (See the screenshots below)

-When you see a Spam check fail event, that usually means the submission was from a bot.
-In the log entry you can click the IP address to open up IP Analysis page and look at the Bot Signals section.
-For example, a Total Reputation Score of -80 with Bad bot probability 100% is a strong sign this was an automatic bad bot that Shield has blocked for you.
+When you see a silentCAPTCHA Fail event, that usually means the submission was from a bot.
+In the log entry you can click the IP address to open up Investigate IP dialog and look at the Overview tab.
+For example, a Total Reputation Score of -105 with bad bot probability 100% is a strong sign this was an automatic bad bot that Shield has blocked for you.

-Example CF7: SPAM Check Fail & Bad Bot
+Example CF7: silentCAPTCHA (spam) Fail & Bad Bot

-When you see a Spam check pass event, that almost always means the submission came from a real visitor.
+When you see a silentCAPTCHA (spam) Pass event, that almost always means the submission came from a real visitor.
 This shows that Shield is allowing legitimate visitors through while still blocking bad bots in the background.

 Together, these entries confirm that your contact form integration is working and that Shield is actively protecting your forms.